 New Home Sales

-New home sales fell 10.4% in December to 536 thousand, but that follows increases in each of the previous three months.
-This is typically an extremely volatile.
-A much better representation of the pace of home sales is the 3-month average which stands at 568 thousand (shown above) which remains close to the highest level thus far in the business cycle.
+New home sales rose 6.1% in February to 592 thousand after having climbed by 5.3% in January.
+This is typically an extremely volatile series.
+A much better representation of the pace of home sales is the 3-month average which stands at 560 thousand (shown above).
 Keep in mind that builders are still having difficulty finding an adequate supply of skilled labor.
 If they could find more workers, builders would build and sell more homes.
 Also do not forget that new home sales are single family homes and do not include sales of condos.

-The supply of available homes for sale rose 10 thousand in December to 259 thousand.
-The small increase in inventories combined with the drop in sales means that there is now a 5.8 month supply of new homes available for sale.
+The supply of available homes for sale rose 4 thousand in February to 266 thousand.
+The small increase in inventories combined with the big increase in sales means that there is now a 5.4 month supply of new homes available for sale.
 Realtors suggest that a 6.0 months supply is that point at which the demand for and supply of housing is roughly in balance.

-New home prices rose 4.3 in December to $322,500.
-Because this is an inherently volatile series we tend to focus on a 3-month moving average of prices (shown below) which is $311,200.
-During the course of this past year prices have risen 2.1%.
+New home prices fell 3.9% in February to $296,200.
+Because this is an inherently volatile series we tend to focus on a 3-month moving average of prices (shown below) which is $311,400.
+During the course of this past year prices have risen 3.6%.

 Given that the demand for housing far exceeds supply the housing sector will continue to do well in 2017.
 Sales will be at a reasonably robust pace, builders will continue to boost production, but prices should rise slowly.
 Mortgage rates should end 2017 at 4.5% which is still quite affordable.